suryaanshrai/website/content/💬Quotes.md

 - *"Fate will never smile on the fortunes of a ninja who seeks victory by falling on his own sword, or demanding that others fall on theirs."*
 - The biggest sacrifice someone could make was to live for something—to allow it to consume you and turn you into a version of yourself you didn’t recognize.
 Death was oblivion; life was reality, the harshest truth that had ever existed.
 - Focus lies between serenity pain
+- How do I take of a mask when it stops being a mask?
+When it's as much a part of me as I am?

 ## Bungo stray dogs
 - The head may err but never the blood